 Jessie and the school board agreed the report should be completed by March of the following year so any necessary changes could be implemented the year Ted entered ninth grade.

 When March 1st came along, Jessie asked when they could expect the report.
 Superintendent Galvin in the midst of a contentious budget discussion, and the conflict over football, brushed her off.
 “We’ll get to that at the next meeting,” he said.

-When these same stalling tactics played out at the next school board meeting in late, Jessie called Principal Fortunato and asked for a report on the new honors program even though she knew such requests should go through the superintendent.
+When these same stalling tactics played out at the next school board meeting in late March, Jessie called Principal Fortunato and asked for a report on the new honors program even though she knew such requests should go through the superintendent.

 Meanwhile, Lois Schafer, who long enjoyed her AP and honors classes with a few select self-motivated students, told Jessie the new honors program was a disaster with teachers openly ignoring the principal’s request to provide honors challenges to all students in all classes.

 Debbie told Jessie she would relay Jessie’s request for this report to the superintendent later that same day when they were scheduled to attend a meeting together.

 Jessie was fuming.
 She’d done everything right.
 She’d tried to talk to these people and they wouldn’t even show her enough respect to give her an answer to a very reasonable question: “How well was the new honors math program working?”